OceanParcels/near_surface_microplastic/README.md

-# Code for "Potential influence of near-surface currents on the global dispersal of marine microplastic"
+# Code for "Influence of near-surface currents on the global dispersal of marine microplastic"
 Authors: David Wichmann, Philippe Delandmeter, Erik van Sebille

 This repository contains all code needed for the simulation and analysis for the paper.
 For questions, please contact d.wichmann@uu.nl.